 There are costs to apply for a HMO and renewal fees too.
 For more information please contact us on 0115 958 7791 or visit our contact us page.

-The term House in Multiple Occupation (HMO) refers to a rental property which falls into one of the following criteria:
+The term House in Multiple Occupation (HMO) refers to a rental property that falls into one of the following criteria:

 - 1. A building that contains non-self-contained flats, bedsits, shored houses or hostels.

-- 2. A building converted solely into self-contained flats would come under a Section 257.
+- 2. A building converted solely into self-contained flats would come under Section 257.

 To view our range of HMO lettings available in the Nottingham area then please use our search facility on the right-hand side of the page.

 Alternatively, for more information on our Nottingham letting agent services and opportunities or if you have any questions then simply pick up the phone or email us and we will be more than happy to help.